akgupta1337/bogo_string_permutations_generator/README.md

 # String Permutations Generator(BRUTE FORCE)

 This Python script generates all possible permutations of a given string using the random module.
+This is a sort of brute force way, since I havent studied DSA yet, Our sir taught us about random module, so I created this program for fun.

 ## Overview